 Accepting Your Own Struggle

-There are so many things I love about being a mom, but I know it comes with a lot of worry, stress, and sacrifice, especially over this past year.
+There are so many things I love about being a mom, but I know it comes with a lot of worry, stress, and sacrifice, especially over the past two years.
 Of course, my kids will always come first, but it’s important for Bobby and I to take a step back from time to time and focus on our own mental and emotional health too.
 Not only does this help me set a great example for my kids on how to cope with stress and take care of themselves, but it allows me to be the best mom I can be for my littles.

 Be a Support System